 How to Get Crispy Smoked Turkey Skin

-If you want to get crispy skin on your turkey you need to wet and dry brine your turkey.
+If you want crispy skin on your turkey, you need to wet and dry brine it.
 The wet brine adds flavor to your turkey, while the second stage of dry brining helps to dry out the skin.
-The drying of the skin is what really makes a different when it comes to getting crispy skin.
+The drying of the skin is what really makes a difference when it comes to crispy skin.

 How to Store Leftover Turkey